We're super excited to share more crafty DIY ideas with you.

 Or maybe I should just make another one 😉

 I’m sorry it’ such a long post, but I really wanted to give you as much information as possible so you can make your own.
 Please let me know in the comments if anything doesn’t make sense.
 I will respond to all questions and answer them as best as possible.
+And if you want to make a life-sized version that’s a little different you might want to check out how we made this antique hand water pump using PVC pipes.

 BTW if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉